Ask Chef Dennis

 Can I add other vegetables to this soup?

 You sure can.
-Add your favorite fresh or frozen vegetables along with additional beef broth to stretch the soup.
-Green beans, peas, and corn are some of my favorite veggies to add.
+To stretch the soup, add your favorite fresh or frozen vegetables along with additional beef broth.
+Green beans, peas, and corn are some of my favorite additions, as are button or cremini mushrooms.

 collage showing how to make recipe.